The foundation for the Parish of the Most Blessed Sacrament was laid

 Catholic Construction Services of the Archdiocese.
 The parish moved its

 church building).
-The former village grounds are now formerly named the
+The former village grounds are now formerly

 grounds of Most Blessed Sacrament.
 In 2000,